 You can identify where the brush pile is, then cast the jig and retrieve it fast to have the fish swim on top of the brush pile.
 Alternatively, you can cast on both sides of the brush pile to have the jig parallel to the brush.

 Note that if you opt for this trick, avoid being aggressive.
-Don’t move the lure up and down continuously, and let the water, wind, and currents do this for you.
-In the end, the jig movements will attract crappie prompting a bite.
+Don’t continuously move the lure up and down; let the water, wind, and currents do this for you.
+Ultimately, the jig movements will attract crappie, prompting a bite.

 Trolling Jigs

-There are times when you go to the water and realize that crappie is scattered all over.
+Sometimes, you go to the water and realize that crappie is scattered.
 Don’t stop targeting them.
 Instead, trolling the jigs to capture their attention.
 This is an effective method for fishing in large water bodies where you move farther away looking for fish.
 Since there are several rigs and techniques for trolling jigs, you won’t have many challenges.
 Identify your favorite, like the spider rig set up to troll jigs.
 You can also troll with one or more rods.

-If you’re trolling for crappie, use a jig head style with the right weight that will put the lure in the desired depth.
-Use a heavy jig when intending to capture deep lying fish.
-For example, if the crappie is 12 feet into the water and you’re trolling in an area that’s 15 feet deep, ensure the jig is heavy enough to sink up to 12 feet even while moving.
+If you’re trolling for crappie, use a jig head style with the right weight to put the lure in the desired depth.
+Use a heavy jig when intending to capture deep-lying fish.
+For example, if the crappie is 12 feet into the water and you’re trolling in an area 15 feet deep, ensure the jig is heavy enough to sink up to 12 feet even while moving.

-Note that it can be tricky identifying the right jig weight for trolling.
+It can be tricky to identify the right jig weight for trolling.
 So, take your time, learn how it works, and make errors to perfect the art.
 Also, when trolling for crappie, do it very slowly at a speed of .5-1mph.
-You can let the wind gently move the boat or use a trolling motor on low settings.
+Let the wind gently move the boat, or use a trolling motor on low settings.

-It’s advisable to troll for crappie in larger rivers, lakes, or reservoirs.
+Trolling for crappie in larger rivers, lakes, or reservoirs is advisable.
 Consider fishing at the coves, submerged timber, or over the channels when you go to these water bodies.
-If you notice a bite, circle back to that specific area and troll through it.
-After doing this, you’ll realize where the crappie is and how deep they’re hiding in the water.
+If you notice a bite, circle back to that area and troll.
+After doing this, you’ll realize where the crappie is and how deep they hide in the water.

 What To Consider When Crappie Fishing